Whole Health

 Heart – The heart is a muscle and responds to exercise by becoming stronger.
 Enhance cardiovascular health with regular exercise to:

-• improve circulation (pumping blood throughout the body)
+• improve circulation (pumping blood throughout the body),

-• make the heart stronger
+• make the heart stronger,

-• help prevent disease: high blood pressure, cardiovascular disease, type 2 diabetes, metabolic syndrome, early mortality, etc.
+• help prevent disease (high blood pressure, cardiovascular disease, type 2 diabetes, metabolic syndrome, early mortality, etc.).

-Brain – increased cardiovascular fitness / regular aerobic exercise helps:
+Brain – Increased cardiovascular fitness / regular aerobic exercise helps:

-• slow cognitive decline
+• slow cognitive decline,

-• improve memory and learning
+• improve memory and learning,

-• brain structure (hippocampus ) grows
+• brain structure (hippocampus ) growth,

 • boost focus.

-Mood – Attitude adjustment – sedentary behavior alters brain chemistry, increasing the risk of:
+Mood – Attitude adjustment.
+Sedentary behavior alters brain chemistry, increasing the risk of:

-• depressive symptoms – happiness and sadness are activated by chemicals in the brain (neurotransmitters)
+• depressive symptoms – happiness and sadness are activated by chemicals in the brain (neurotransmitters),

 • decreased mental health.